Warts on the Tongue

 Yes, the HPV vaccination can help prevent warts on the tongue and other areas of the body.

-The HPV vaccine is recommended for children ages 11 to 12, but it’s safe as early as 9.
-Doctors recommended teens and young adults up to age 26 who have not been vaccinated or completed the vaccine series also get the HPV vaccine.9
+The HPV vaccine is recommended for children ages 11 to 12, but it’s safe as early as age 9.
+Doctors recommend that teens and young adults up to age 26 who have not been vaccinated or completed the vaccine series also get the HPV vaccine.

-Other preventative measures, such as using condoms and dams during sexual contact, can lower your risk of tongue warts.
-These products create a barrier between the skin and lower the risk of contracting the virus.
+Other preventive measures, such as using condoms and dams during sexual contact, can lower your risk of tongue warts.
+These products create a barrier and lower the risk of contracting the virus.

-Avoiding alcohol and tobacco products also lowers the risk of developing oral cancer, especially if you have tongue warts.6
+Avoiding alcohol and tobacco products also lowers the risk of developing oral cancer, especially if you have tongue warts.

 Summary

-Tongue warts are small, harmless bumps of flesh on the tongue.
+Tongue warts are small, harmless bumps on the tongue.
 They’re caused by the human papillomavirus (HPV) and are contagious.
 In most cases, they go away without treatment within 2 years.
-But if they’re uncomfortable, a doctor can remove them.
+If they’re uncomfortable, a doctor can remove them.

 Rarely, HPV can lead to cancer, including oropharyngeal cancer.
 Symptoms include a sore throat, pain when swallowing, and ear pain.